Why route days break before the first job starts

 Daily route checklist

-- Start with hard-timed visits and outer-area stops.
+- Start with hard-timed visits and outer-area stops first.

-- Keep parking, gate, and prep notes visible to the team.
+- Confirm which visits need parking, gate, or prep notes visible to the team.

-- Protect a small buffer before the most delay-sensitive appointment.
+- Keep a small travel buffer before the most delay-sensitive appointment of the day.

-- Batch repeat clients by area instead of bouncing between postcodes.
+- Sequence repeat clients by area instead of bouncing between postcodes.

-- Check that reminder timing still matches the actual route.
+- Make sure reminder timing and on-the-way messages still fit the actual route.

 Frequently asked questions